_______ __ _______

 the translator unfortunately.

-RobPfeifer wrote 5 hours 43 min ago:
+mkoubaa wrote 20 hours 30 min ago:

 Totally right.
 The art and science of translation is an age-old